Supported by Hafele

 Make doing your laundry an effortless (and dare we say it, almost enjoyable) experience by creating a laundry room that supports your needs — one where you know where everything is and that offers plenty of storage for all your items.

-These are the inclusions that will take your laundry from average to amazing!
+These are the luxury laundry inclusions that will take this space from average to amazing!

 1. Pull-out laundry hampers